cysouw/diathesis/text/c10_participle.md

 ::: ex
 - Da ist geschrien worden.
-- Vier Jahre ist geschlafen worden, jetzt sollen wir alles in vier Tagen machen.^[Attested online at <https://www.sueddeutsche.de/muenchen/dachau/brandschutz-karlsfeld-wohnhaeuser-kritik-1.5250267>, accessed 17 June 2021]
+- Vier Jahre ist geschlafen worden, jetzt sollen wir alles in vier Tagen machen.^[Attested online at <https://www.sueddeutsche.de/muenchen/dachau/brandschutz-karlsfeld-wohnhaeuser-kritik-1.5250267>, accessed 17 June 2021.]
 :::

-### [ NP | -P ] *sein+Partizip* Impersonal passive+governed preposition
+### [ NP | –P ] *sein+Partizip* Impersonal passive+governed preposition

 It turns out to be astonishingly hard, but not impossible, to find examples of a *sein* impersonal passive with a governed preposition, like with *denken* [@next a].
 Constructions with an additional *worden* are more widespread [@next b], but those are stacks of *werden* passive with a *sein* perfect [@next c].
 See [@sec:participles-sein-zustandspassiv] for a more in-depth discussion of this difference.